 Sexual battery involves actual unwanted touching in a sexual manner.
 This may involve inappropriate touching, rape, or coercion of sexual acts to someone against their will or to a person incapable of consenting.

 Intentional Infliction of Emotional Distress

 If you have been abused at the hands of a massage therapist or any sexual perpetrator, we are with you and for you.
-Please contact Jessica Pride today at (619) 995-6829 to receive a private consultation.
-We answer questions anonymously and free of charge and hold all information in the strictest of confidence.
+Please contact The Pride Law Firm today at (619) 516-8166 to receive a free, private consultation.
+We will answer your questions anonymously and without obligation, and all information is held in the strictest of confidence.

 If you’ve been the victim of sexual assault, Jessica Pride wants to help you once again become the strong person you are.
 No man or woman deserves to be victimized in such a way.

 1900 Powell St., Suite 6022

 Hours.
 M-F 6:00am - 10:00pm PST